deoluoyinlola/aws-services-hands-on-series/cfnsignal-cfninit-cfnhub.md

 - Step 4; Update the stack; Trying to check the effect of this cfnhup utility by updating the stack from the cloudformation.
 From console, select the Stack > Update > Use current template > Change the message (I am the best!!!!!!) > Next > Next > Submit.
 So, cfnhup detect this change and re-run cfninit.

 ![cfnhup-new](Docs/assets/cfnhup-new.png)

 - Step 5; Delete the stack;
 From the stack, Delete > Delete stack

+Voila! the end of exploring userdata, cfn signal, cfninit and cfnhup